argoproj/argo-workflows/demo.md

 ## 5. Install an Artifact Repository

 Argo supports S3 (AWS, GCS, Minio) as well as Artifactory as artifact repositories.
 This tutorial uses Minio for the sake of portability.
+Instructions on how to configure other artifact repositories are [here](https://github.com/argoproj/argo/blob/master/ARTIFACT_REPO.md).
 ```
 $ brew install kubernetes-helm # mac
 $ helm init